Farnsleigh station

-Farnsleigh is a station stop on the RTA Blue Line in Shaker Heights, Ohio, located at the intersection of Farnsleigh Road and Van Aken Boulevard.
+Farnsleigh station is a station on the RTA Blue Line in Shaker Heights, Ohio, located in the median of Van Aken Boulevard at its intersection with Farnsleigh Road, after which the station is named.

 History

 The station opened when the Van Aken line was extended east from Lynnfield Road.
 The extension used rail removed from Coventry Road between Shaker Boulevard and Fairmount Boulevard used to connect the Shaker line to the Cleveland streetcar system before 1920.
 The extension opened on July 30, 1930, at the same time that trains began using Cleveland Union Terminal.

 In 1980 and 1981, the Green and Blue Lines were completely renovated with new track, ballast, poles and wiring, and new stations were built along the line.
 The renovated line along Van Aken Boulevard opened on October 30, 1981.

 Station layout

-The station comprises two side platforms west of the intersection.
+The station has two side platforms in the center median of Van Aken Boulevard, west of the intersection with Farnsleigh Road.
+The westbound platform has two shelters.
 There is parking along the median on both sides of Van Aken Boulevard adjacent to the station.
 There is also a large parking lot on the north side of Shaker Boulevard.
+The station has ramps to allow passengers with disabilities to access trains.